johngohrw/next-strapi-static/README.md

 # next-strapi-static

-A static site generation boilerplate using Next.js, Strapi.
+A static site generation boilerplate using Next.js and Strapi.

 ### Opinionated Boilerplate